BigInt is a special numeric type that provides support for integers of arbitrary length.

 && and others also work with bigints similar to numbers:

 - and so on behave differently with bigints compared to regular numbers.

-For example, division of bigints always returns an integer.
+For example, division of bigints always returns a bigint (rounded if necessary).

-To emulate such behavior, a polyfill would need to replace all such operators with its functions.
+To emulate such behavior, a polyfill would need to analyze the code and replace all such operators with its functions.
 But doing so is cumbersome and would cost a lot of performance.